Get insider access

 4. Best Budget Wireless Sports Earbuds

-The best budget Bluetooth earbuds for sport we've tested are the JLab Audio JBuds Air Truly Wireless.
-They have good build quality and an IP55 rating for protection against water splashes, making them a great choice for outdoor runs.
-Their unique stability sleeve and lightweight build also assure great stability for more intense exercise, like CrossFit or aerobics.
+If you're looking for cheap buds to use while playing sports, consider the JLab Audio JBuds Air Truly Wireless.
+They have good build quality and an IP55 rating for protection against dust and water splashes, making them a great choice for outdoor runs.
+Their unique stability sleeve and lightweight build provide great stability for more intense exercise like CrossFit or aerobics.
 However, the bulky sleeve, paired with the earbuds' angled fit, can put undue pressure on your inner ear and negatively affect comfort depending on your ear shape.
 Their sound profile is extremely bass-heavy, giving hip-hop and EDM tracks lots of intense thump and rumble.
-The rest of the mix, which is bright, if not piercing, also sounds muddy due to the overemphasized bass range.
+The rest of the mix sounds bright, if not piercing, and some overemphasis in the bass range adds muddiness.
 There's no app support either, meaning you can't change the sound profile to match your preferences.

-While these earbuds don't have active noise cancelling (ANC), they still do a decent job of passively isolating you from background noise from chatty joggers and squeaky treadmills, though they don't do much to keep out the rumble of heavy traffic or a passing bus.
+While these earbuds don't have active noise cancelling (ANC), they still do a decent job of passively isolating you from the background noise of chatty joggers and squeaky treadmills, though they don't do much to keep out the rumble of heavy traffic or a passing bus.
 They only last three hours continuously, so you must charge them between each workout.
-Thankfully, the case has ten additional charges, so you won't run out of extra power too quickly.
-You can pick them up frequently at a steep discount.
+Thankfully, their case has 10 additional charges, so you won't run out of extra power too quickly.
+Also, you can frequently pick them up at a steep discount, making them all the more interesting.

 See our review